-Even if you've never seen a film before in your life, it’s likely you could guess the plot of Berserk from its setting alone.
-A traveling circus is plagued by a series of grisly murders; when the deaths have the side effect of boosting circus attendance, the shadow of suspicion falls (usually across the neck) upon hard-as-nails, cool-as-a-cucumber circus owner, Monica Rivers (Crawford).
-Some six years prior, Monica’s husband died in a trapeze accident, since which time Monica has been “comforted” by dour-faced business partner Albert Dorando (Gough), while only daughter, Angela (Geeson), remained stowed away at a hoity-toity boarding school.
+Even if you'd never seen a movie before in your life, you could probably guess the plot of Berserk from its setting alone.
+A traveling circus plagued by a series of grisly murders finds the deaths have a gruesome side-effect: a boost in attendance.
+This turn of events means the shadow of suspicion falls (usually across the neck) upon hard-as-nails, cool-as-a-cucumber circus owner, Monica Rivers (Crawford).
+Especially since, some six years prior, Monica’s husband died in a mysterious trapeze accident.
+Since that time, Monica has been “comforted” by dour-faced business partner Albert Dorando (Gough).
+Meanwhile, Monica's only child, Angela (Geeson), has been stowed away at a hoity-toity boarding school.

-Of course, within the ranks of the circus’ motley troupe of performers, low-levels of British panic reigns, motives are plentiful, and red herrings abound.
-Figuring prominently amongst those most likely to have "dunnit" are faithful Bruno (George Claydon), the dwarf clown/toady who’s a tad over enamored of his leggy employer.
-Then there’s brassy Matilda (Dors), the in-your-face, peroxided two-thirds of a sawing a woman in half illusionist act, who's skeptical of Monica from the start (maybe due to Mrs. Rivers’ habit of addressing Matilda as "You slut!”).
-And finally, the circus's most recent arrival, high-wire walker Frank Hawkins (Hardin); a six-foot-two hunk of flavorless beefcake with a sketchy past, hair-trigger temper, and a thing for women old enough to be his mother.
-Especially if they're in possession of their own circus.
+As the body count rises, within the ranks of the circus’ motley troupe of performers, low levels of British panic reigns, motives are plentiful, and red herrings abound.
+Figuring prominently amongst those most likely to have "dunit" are Bruno (George Claydon), the circus' dwarf clown/toady who’s a tad over-enamored of his leggy employer.
+Then there’s brassy Matilda (Dors), the in-your-face, peroxided two-thirds of a sawing-a-woman-in-half illusionist act.
+She's skeptical of Monica from the start, but this may have more to do with Monica's habit of addressing Matilda as "You slut!”.
+And finally, there's the circus's most recent arrival, high-wire walker Frank Hawkins (Hardin); a six-foot-two hunk of flavorless beefcake with a sketchy past, hair-trigger temper, and a thing for women old enough to be his mother.
+Especially if they own their own circus.

-Still, thanks to Joan Crawford’s sometimes baffling acting choices (“You’re crrrrazy!”) and the always-welcome presence of British bombshell, Diana Dors, Berserk!’s 40-minutes of plot padded out to 96-minutes of movie flows painlessly and entertainingly to its abrupt, highly-preposterous conclusion.
-One in which the surprise-reveal killer has to utter the great-granddaddy of unutterable, self-expository outbursts:“Kill, kill, kill!
-That’s all I have inside me!”
-And if you think that line reads ridiculous, wait until you hear someone actually try to say it with a modicum of sincerity.
+Still, thanks to Joan Crawford’s sometimes baffling acting choices (“You’re crrrrazy!”) and the always-welcome presence of British bombshell Diana Dors, Berserk!’s 40-minutes of plot padded out to 96-minutes of movie flows painlessly enough to its abrupt, highly-preposterous conclusion.
+One in which the surprise-reveal killer has to utter the great-granddaddy of unutterable, self-expository outbursts:

 |Trog co-star Michael Gough braces himself while a frisky Joan Crawford moves in for the kill. |